Gulbadan Begum: Later life

 When she was 70, her name is mentioned with that of Muhammad-yar, a son of her daughter, who left the court in disgrace.
 She with Hamida, received royal gifts of money and jewels on the occasion of the New Year by Akbar.

 Her charities were large, and it is said of her that she added day unto day in the endeavor to please God, and this by succoring the poor and needy.

 When she was 80, in February 1603, her departure was heralded by a few days of fever.
 Hamida was with her to the end and watched her last hours.
 As she lay with closed eyes, Hamida Banu Begum spoke to her by the long-used name of affection, "Jiu!" (live or May you Live).
 There was no response.
 Then, "Gul-badan!"
 The dying woman opened her eyes, quoted the verse, "I die—may you live!" and died.

 Akbar helped to carry her bier some distance, and for her soul's repose made lavish gifts and did good works.
 He will have joined in the silent prayer for her soul before committal of her body to the earth, and if no son were there, he, as a near kinsman, may have answered the Imam's injunction to resignation: "It is the will of God."

 It is said that for the two years after her death, Akbar lamented constantly that he missed his favorite aunt, until he died in 1605.

 Gulbadan was also said to have been a poet, fluent in both Persian and Turkish.
 None of her poems have survived.
-However, there are references to two verses and a quaseeda written by her by the Emperor Bahadur Shah Zafar in his collection of verses as well as some references by Mir Taqi Mir.
-Unfortunately, a large collection of imperial Mughal archival material which had found its way to Lukhnow was destroyed by the Farangis to impose and lend substance to the myth of centuries of foreign rule over Hindustan instead of the ninety years which was endured.
+However, there are references to two verses and a qasida written by her by the Emperor Bahadur Shah Zafar in his collection of verses as well as some references by Mir Taqi Mir.

 For much of history, the manuscript of Gulbadan Begum remained in obscurity.
 There is little mention of it in contemporary literature of other Mughal writers, especially the authors who chronicled Akbar’s rule.
 Yet, the little-known account of Gulbadan Begum is an important document for historians, with its window into a woman’s perspective from inside the Mughal harem.